-Here $j=1,2$ means the first and second collisions in Gerver's construction. $\tilde L_3$ and $\tilde G_3$ are the values of the Delaunay coordinates at the initial point for the global map and $\brL_3$ and $\brG_3$ are the values of the Delaunay coordinates at the final point.
-See also the statement of Lemma \ref{Lm: glob} for the convention of $\tilde L,\tilde G,\hat L,\hat G$. \item[(b.2)]In addition, we have as $1/\chi\ll\mu\to 0$,
+Here $j=1,2$ means the first and second collisions in Gerver's construction. $\tilde L_4$ and $\tilde G_4$ are the values of the Delaunay coordinates at the initial point for the global map and $\hat L_4$ and $\hat G_4$ are the values of the Delaunay coordinates at the final point. \item[(b.2)]In addition, we have as $1/\chi\ll\mu\to 0$,

-\item[(b.3)] The $O(1)$ blocks in $N_1,M,N_5$ have exact estimates as follows,
+\item[(b.3)] The $O(1)$ blocks in $N_1,N_3,N_5$ have exact estimates as follows,